mcastling/mcastling.github.io/NUItutorials/styling_controls_with_JSON.md

 The [Visuals tutorial](visuals.md) describes how to create, register and use visuals, and also lists all properties associated with each visual type.

+<a name="newview"></a>
 ### Styling a new View

-Styling is inherited, so styling a parent will automatically effect its child unless overridden.<br />
-View, and PushButton offer the following Style properties<br />
+Styling is inherited, so styling a parent will automatically effect its child unless overridden.< View, and PushButton offer the following Style properties

 Useful View properties for styling :